Who is Betting on the Next Celebrity Death

-Finding humour in talking about distasteful or taboo subjects is variously regarded as comedic bravery, sinking to a self-demeaning personal low, or cynically exploiting the circumstances of unfortunate people for personal gain.
-It’s either publicly exposing what some may secretly think anyway, or it’s profiting in some way from individual misfortune, which, it’s argued, might have afflicted any one of us.
-These kinds of debates can usually be left to those who have the time for them.
-But it’s important to know that so-called ‘celebrity death betting’ is already with us and therefore throws up just this kind of sick challenge (pun intended!).
-Online casinos in Canada and elsewhere let you place bets on when certain celebrities will die, and the number of betting options available could be more than you imagine.
+Finding humor when talking about tasteless or taboo subjects is variously seen as comedic bravery, sinking to a self-degrading personal low, or cynically exploiting the circumstances of unhappy people to enrich oneself personally.
+Either, what some may secretly still think is publicly exposed, or it benefits in some way from individual misfortune that, it is argued, may have afflicted any of us.
+Such debates can usually be left to those who have the time.
+But it is important to know that so-called "celebrity death bets" are already with us, and therefore provoke exactly the kind of morbid challenge pun that is intended!
+Online casinos in Canada and elsewhere allow you to place bets on when certain celebrities will die, and the number of betting options available may be greater than you can imagine.

 Who will die first?